d-shap/artifactory/README.md

 Docker image for artifactory web server.

 Container runs as non-root user.
-This user owns artifactory process and owns artifactory database.
+This user owns artifactory process and owns artifactory files.

 To run container next volumes should be mapped:
 * folder for SQL database
-* folder for artifactory data
+* folder for artifactory files
-* folders for security and access data
+* folders for security and access files
 * log folder
 * backup folder